paskino/SIRF-SuperBuild/docker/README.md

 the next line will build it, resulting in a much smaller download but larger build time)
 4. Run `./sirf-compose-server up -d sirf` (or `./sirf-compose-server-gpu up -d sirf`)
 5. Open a browser at <http://localhost:9999>.
-Note that starting the container may take a few minutes the first time, but only a few seconds afterwards.
+Note that starting the container may take a few seconds the first time, but will be very quick afterwards.
 (Run `docker logs -f sirf` to see the container's progress - eventually there should be a message stating the notebook has started.)
-The password is `virtual`.
-The directory is mounted at `/devel` in the docker container from `./devel` (in this folder) on the host.
-The container will copy [SIRF-Exercises] into this folder if not present.
-This means that files and notebooks in `./devel` will be persistent between sessions and even docker-image upgrades.
 6. Stop the container (preserving its status) with `docker stop sirf`.
 7. Next time, just do `docker start sirf`.

 [docker-ce]: https://docs.docker.com/install/
 [docker-compose]: https://github.com/docker/compose/releases
 [NVidia-container-runtime]: https://github.com/nvidia/nvidia-container-runtime#installation
 [SIRF-Exercises]: https://github.com/SyneRBI/SIRF-Exercises

+### Important notes:
+- The `Jupyter` password is `virtual`.
+- The directory is mounted at `/devel` in the docker container from `./devel` (in this folder) on the host.
+The container will copy [SIRF-Exercises] into this folder if not present.
+This means that files and notebooks in `./devel` will be persistent between sessions and even docker-image upgrades.
-Note: If on Windows, `localhost` probably won't work.
+- If on Windows, `localhost` probably won't work.
 Find out the service IP address using:
 ```
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' sirf